roipeker/graphx/README.md

 - `SceneConfig.interactive` (_default_): Probably the most common setup for mobile, enables all features except keyboard support.
 - `SceneConfig.autoRender`: Allows you to have a ticker running, and auto update the scene, with NO inputs (mouse/touch/keyboard), if you wanna have an animated Widget, or maybe if you wanna control it externally.

-Each "Scene Layer" has to extends `Sprite`, this root class represents the starting point of that particular scene hierarchy.
+Each "Scene" has to extend `Sprite`, this root class represents the starting point of that particular scene hierarchy.
 Think of it as `MaterialApp` widget is to all other children Widgets in the tree.

 Here we get into **GraphX™** world, no more Widgets trees or immutable properties.

 You can make custom UI widgets, games, or make use of GraphX to create a static drawing, like curved backgrounds, or complex shapes.

-Is a good practice to override `addedToStage()` as your entry point, here the Scene is ready, the `root` class has been added to the _glorified_ stage, so you can access the Canvas size through `stage.stageWidth` and `stage.stageHeight`, the keyboard manager (if available), and lots of other properties, up to the `SceneController` that owns the scene (`stage.scene.core`, although, that's irrelevant for now):
+Is a good practice to override `addedToStage()` as your entry point, here the Scene is ready, the `root` class has been added to the _glorified stage_, so you can access the Canvas size through `stage.stageWidth` and `stage.stageHeight`, the keyboard manager (if available), and lots of other properties, up to the `SceneController` that owns the scene (`stage.scene.core`, although, that's irrelevant for now):

 ```dart
 class GameScene extends Sprite {